KansasCityWomeninTechnology/angulargirlskc-tool-instructions/angular-cli/angular-cli.md

 1. Would you like to add Angular routing? \(y/N\): N
 2. Which stylesheet format would you like to use? \(Use arrow keys\): CSS \(Press `Enter` to select CSS\)

-This can take a while, since many packages are being downloaded from the web and installed.
+This can take a while, since Angular CLI downloads and installs packages from the web that your Angular project needs.

 Now change your working directory to the new folder that Angular CLI created for this project by running: